douglashill/douglashill.github.io/Content/2025/ios-conferences-in-europe.md

 - [Swift Connection](https://swiftconnection.io/) in Paris.
 This was great last year.
 No talk submissions yet.
 - [SwiftLeeds](https://swiftleeds.co.uk/) in Leeds.
 [Talk submissions](https://swiftleeds.co.uk/cfp) are open for 2 more days.
 - [Pragma](https://www.pragmaconference.com/) in Bologna.
-No details or talk submissions.
+No details yet.
 Super early bird tickets available, and I checked by email that these are refundable until at least August.
+[Talk submissions](https://docs.google.com/forms/d/e/1FAIpQLSdfqCRaIFLSFthBoaii92pStWueUFy-yHlgVySapLaew6h3Yg/viewform) are open until the end of June.
 - [NSSpain](https://nsspain.com/) hasn’t been announced yet, but [sounds like](https://mastodon.social/@nsspain/114225388991317226) this will happen!
 A very sociable conference.